Modernizing Emergency Shutdown Systems: 7 steps to approval

 This audio was created using Microsoft Azure Speech Services

+The Digital Revolution.
+Industry 4.0.
+The Industrial Internet of Things.
+The Fourth Industrial Revolution.
+Call it what you will but today’s fast accelerating technological evolution is forever changing the business of manufacturing.
 There’s a lot to get excited about on the digital frontier.
 Organizations the world over are investing vital resources in innovative technologies and practices as they embark on a journey towards the “digital promised land.”
-But when modernization takes over, what happens to existing industrial operation systems and what about safety systems?
+But when modernization takes over, what happens to existing industrial operation systems and what about safety instrumented systems?

 What about Safety?

-Safety instruments systems (SIS) are often a victim of their own success.
+Safety instrumented systems are often a victim of their own success.
 It’s been said that, “the best safety systems are the ones no one knows about!”
 Safety instrumented systems for Emergency Shutdown (ESD), Fire and Gas (F&G), Burner Management (BMS), High Integrity Pressure Protection (HIPPS), and the like are continuously performing critical functions to keep operations, equipment, people, and profit safe.
 They go about their business, 24/7, silently, in the background without anyone knowing.
-It is a testament to Schneider Electric’s EcoStruxure Triconex (and others’ SIS) that many of the original systems installed in the late 1980s and early 1990s are still operating as safely and reliably today as they were on the day they were first put into operation.
+It is a testament to Schneider Electric’s EcoStruxure Triconex (and others’ safety instrumented systems) that many of the original systems installed in the late 1980s and early 1990s are still operating as safely and reliably today as they were on the day they were first put into operation.

 For safety professionals, this can be both a blessing and a curse.
 Because safety systems continue to operate safely, engineers are challenged to obtain support and budget approval to upgrade legacy safety systems as they approach the end of their useful life.
 By flying under the radar, how do safety systems compete for attention, money and resources?
 How do safety engineers join the caravan to the digital promised land?